 Finish your time in Valencia by journeying all the way out to the coast for some beach time at Playa de la Malvarrosa.
 Running straight as an arrow for a kilometer this city beach is backed by palm trees and a pleasant seaside promenade.
 Even though the sun is in the wrong direction, the evening sky can be quite pretty over the beach.
 Plus, you don’t have to go far for bars and restaurants.

-And there ends our guide to spending 2 days in Valencia.
-You should now feel pretty comfortable about visiting this complex Spanish city and properly getting to know it.
+So there you have it – the ultimate Valencia itinerary with everything you need to know to comfortably spend 2 days in Valencia.
+You should now feel pretty confident about visiting this complex Spanish city and properly getting to know it.